miniclip/gonsul/README.md

 Downloads in [releases page](https://github.com/miniclip/gonsul/releases).

+## Important Notes!
+**The master branch is being refactored**.
+No (big) breaking changes will happen but codebase is under significant changes.
+Mainly adding tests, makefile, and code refactor/cleanup.

+Please use the releases/downloads page.
+Instructions for development will be added soon!

 ## How It Processes a Repository
 Gonsul will (optionally) clone your repository into the filesystem.
 After, it will recursively parse all the files in the directory.
 Whenever Gonsul moves one level deep into a folder, the folder name is added as a Consul KV path part